sikaeducation/curriculum/102/standards/apply-version-control/topics/git-remotes/README.md

 ## Pull Before Push

-If the Git remote has commits that you don't have yet, you will need to `git pull origin master` before you can `git push origin master`.
-This is because if there are any problems syncing the two repos, you will need to resolve them on your computer before pushing remotely.
+If the Git remote has commits that you don't have yet, you'll need to `git pull origin master` before you can `git push origin master`.
+This is because if there are any problems syncing the two copies, you'll need to resolve them on your computer before pushing remotely.

 ## Additional Resources